 What’s the opposite of disgruntled?
 Chances are you’re thinking the answer should rightly be gruntled—but is that really a word you recognize?
-The problem here is that disgruntled, alongside the likes of uncouth, disheveled, distraught, inert, and intrepid, is an example of an unpaired word, namely one that looks like it should have an apparently straightforward opposite, but in practice really doesn’t.
+The problem here is that disgruntled, alongside the likes of uncouth, disheveled, distraught, inert, and intrepid, is an example of an unpaired word: a word that looks like it should have an apparently straightforward opposite, but in practice really doesn’t.

-Words like these tend to come about either when a prefixed or suffixed form of a word is adopted into the language while its root is not, or when the inflected or affixed form of a word survives, while its uninflected root form falls out of use.
+Words like these tend to come about either when a prefixed or suffixed form of a word is adopted into the language but its root is not, or when the inflected or affixed form of a word survives but its uninflected root form falls out of use.
 This was the case with disgruntled, which derives from an ancient Middle English word, gruntel, meaning “to grumble” or “complain,” which has long since fallen from use—although the gap left by disgruntled has led some dictionaries to list gruntled as a modern-day back-formation.

 Some words and phrases, however, do have clear opposite forms, but they’re so rare or unfamiliar that they tend to remain forgotten.
-Eleven examples of precisely that are listed here.
+Here are a few examples.

-If you’re ambidextrous then you’re equally skillful in using both hands (although perhaps not as successfully as President James Garfield).
-If you’re ambilevous however you’re equally clumsy using either hand—or, as Noah Webster defined it, “left handed on both sides.”
+If you’re ambidextrous then you’re equally skillful in using both hands.
+If you’re ambilevous, however, you’re equally clumsy using either hand—or, as Noah Webster defined it, “left handed on both sides.”

 Anonymous literally means “without a name.”
 Its opposite is onymous, which is typically used to refer to books, legal papers, artworks, musical compositions, and similar documents the authorship of which is known without doubt.